gchq/coreax/CONTRIBUTING.md

    - Create a new unpopulated `Unreleased` section at the top.
    - Update the hyperlinks to Git diffs at the bottom of the file so that they compare the relevant versions.
+   - Replace all issue links in the new version's sections with links to the PRs that closed them.
 6. Update the version number in `coreax/__init.py__`.
 7. Create and review a pull request.
 8. Once approved, create a release in GitHub pointing at the final commit on the release